 What are your expectations in terms of Munters' sustainability work?

-We at Nordea expect continuous improve at Nordea expect continuous improvements in sustainability reporting and increased transparency in Munters' sustainability work.
+We at Nordea expect continuous improvements in sustainability reporting and increased transparency in Munters' sustainability work.
 Among the indicators we see as important to evaluate this work are GHG emissions in accordance with Greenhouse Gas Protocol and their Scope 1, 2 and 3.
 In addition also waste, water consumption and employee sick leave.